Antonello Carozza: Singer career

 His song was selected by OGAE Russia members to represent their country in the OGAE Second Chance contest.

-In 2015, he was guest in the New Wave Festival in Sochi.
+In 2015, he was a guest in the New Wave Festival in Sochi.
 He has paired with the Italian contestant Michele Perniola.

 The first Italian singer in The Voice (Russia TV series)

 In 2017 he took part in The Voice (Russia, season 6), produced by Channel One, with the team Pelageya.

-On 13 October he performed the song Il Mondo for the blind auditions.
+On 13 October he performed the song "Il mondo" for the blind auditions.

 On 10 November he won the Battle Round by beating the contestant Iyulina Popova with the song "The Final Countdown".

 On 17 November he passed the Knockout with a medley comprising "We Are the Champions", "Bohemian Rhapsody" and "Somebody to Love" by Queen.

 Record producer, talent scout, art director

 In 2012, Antonello pursued a career in artistic and event management, receiving again the second prize in the New Wave festival, this time as producer of Costanzo Del Pinto and Songwriter of Se vuoi.
 He also founded his own Queens' Academy, International Institute of Modern Music and Performing Arts in Isernia, Italy.

 In 2013 Antonello was the record producer and vocal coach of Michele Perniola for the Junior Eurovision Song Contest 2013.
 He was also the composer of the San Marino's song "O-o-O Sole intorno a me".

 In 2014 is the art director, record producer and vocal coach of The Peppermints for the Junior Eurovision Song Contest 2014.
 He was also the author of the San Marino's song "Breaking My Heart".

 In 2015 is the art director of Michele Perniola and Anita Simoncini for San Marino in the Eurovision Song Contest 2015.
 He was also the producer of the videoclip of the Sammarinese song Chain Of Lights composed by Ralph Siegel.

 In 2015 he also produced Michele Perniola for the New Wave 2015, fourth place in the competition.

 In 2016 he was the artistic producer for Walter Ricci who won the New Wave 2016 with 425 points.